sandeeppaulraj/CarND-Vehicle-Detection/writeup.md

 ### Video Implementation

-#### 4. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+#### 1. Image Pipeline

 I have four different scales and search areas that i selltled for after much experimentation.
 One of the main difficulties in this part of the project was detection of the **white car**.
-As this was moving away, the effective size/scale of the **car image** was changing so i had to make changes to search area and scale. the end result afetr this is not perfetc but atleast detects the **white car** most of the time.
+As this was moving away, the effective size/scale of the **car image** was changing so i had to make changes to search area and scale. the end result afetr this is not perfect but atleast detects the **white car** most of the time.

+So after obtaining 4 window lists from the 4 difefrent calls to the find cars routine, I combine the four window lists into one list.
+I then add heat to each box in box list and apply a threshold of two to help remove false positives.
+Finally i find final boxes from heatmap using label function.
+Essentially each blob corresponds to a vehicle and bounding boxes are constructed to cover the area of each detected blob.

 The code to do the above is represented below.